 - 6 cups vegetable broth

-- 3 canned adobo chipotle peppers, diced
+- 3 canned adobo chipotle peppers diced

-- pinch of salt and pepper
+- 1 pinch salt and pepper

-- 1 cup fresh cilantro, chopped, plus more for garnish
+- 1 cup fresh cilantro chopped, plus more for garnish

-- Juice of 1 lime
+- 1 lime juiced

 - Optional toppings: tortillas strips, avocado, cilantro

-- Bring the chili to a boil, then reduce to a low simmer, cover, and cook for 30 minutes.
+- Simmer soup: Bring the chili to a boil, then reduce to a low simmer, cover, and cook for 30 minutes.
 Add the lime juice and cilantro, then season with salt and pepper to taste.
 Top with desired toppings and enjoy!

 - Tools Needed: Instant Pot, soup pot, or dutch oven

-- Meal prep: this chili recipe is perfect for meal prep; make once and eat all week
+- Meal prep: This chili recipe is perfect for meal prep; make once and eat all week.

-- Nutrition notes: this vegan chili recipe has both black beans and quinoa, which makes it high in plant-based protein an is high fiber and potassium
+- Nutrition notes: This vegan chili recipe has both black beans and quinoa, which makes it high in plant-based protein an is high fiber and potassium.